danielfett/draft-dpop/main.md

 A DPoP proof is included in an HTTP request using the following message header field.

 `DPoP`
-:   A JWT that adheres to the structure and syntax of (#DPoP-Proof).
+:   A JWT that adheres to the structure and syntax of (#DPoP-Proof-Syntax).

 (#dpop-proof-jwt) shows an example DPoP HTTP header field (line breaks and extra whitespace for display purposes only).